-As we look beyond our 100th year, the Society is well placed to navigate through difficult trading conditions caused by the current economic uncertainty.
-We will continue to operate a simple building society business model with no wholesale funding and our mortgage book will continue to be 100% funded by customer retail savings balances.
+The Society's future has never been brighter.
+We will continue to operate our simple building society business model with no wholesale funding and our mortgage book will continue to be 100% funded by customer retail savings balances.
 We see this as the purest form of funding for a mutual building society.

-Our future plans continue with the theme of digital transformation, as we embrace change by investing in our people and technology.
+In 2024 we signed a multi-proposition contract with our IT service provider as we continue our strategy of increasing the use of digital technology to make it easier for customers to engage with us, and embrace change by investing in our people and technology.
 Our members will therefore continue to see improvements in the way the Society delivers its products and services in the coming years.
+This is important to our future success as customer needs continue to change and adapt.
 The increased growth and subsequent profitability of recent years has enabled the Society to make such investments, for the benefit of both current and future members.

+In January 2025, we entered into a five-year partnership with the Arena in Swansea - a partnership that brings with it a new name for the remarkable venue: Swansea Building Society Arena.
+Our partnership with the Arena adds to our commitment to make Swansea a better place to live, work, and thrive, a vision of a city that is a vibrant hub of creativity and culture.
+By supporting the venue, we aim to celebrate local talent, attract global stars, and invest in the cultural future of our city.
+The Arena has already become a beacon for the arts, drawing audiences from far and wide.
+Now, as Swansea Building Society Arena, we hope it will shine even brighter.
 Our core goal of serving our customers in any way they choose remains.
-We will continue to support members through whichever channel is best for them; whether that is in-branch, telephone, or online.
+We will continue to support members through whichever channel is best for them; whether that is in-branch, telephone or online.
+We will continue to do all we can to ensure our customers have the best outcomes.
 We remain fully committed to our branch network, and our objective of 'opening and not closing branches'.
 We will continue to support mortgage niches which the wider mortgage market lacks the resources or knowledge to do so.
 We aim to further build on our brand awareness in our core geographical areas and to continue to be there for our members and communities when they need us.

-We pride ourselves on being a true mutual, with a member centric focus, providing relevant, attractive products and delivering exceptional customer service.
+We pride ourselves on being a true mutual, with a member centric focus, providing relevant, attractive products and delivering exceptional customer service and who makes a real positive impact to our communities.
 Together with our robust financial strength, we are in a strong position to deliver on our purpose of providing members with tailored, flexible solutions.